 Summary: Office of Inspector General Report on Andrew McCabe’s Firing and Response by McCabe's Lawyer

-The firing of the FBI’s deputy director 26 hours before his retirement looks bad.
-But those confidently pronouncing on the merits of his dismissal are venturing well beyond the realm of known facts.
+Anyone who is confidently pronouncing on the merits of Andrew McCabe’s firing Friday night is venturing well beyond the realm of known facts.